 As the Director of Pillsbury United Communities’ Urban Institute for Service and Learning, Mr. Cardona taps into his extensive administrative, community relations and organizing experience to drive tangible change with positive outcomes.

-Sarah serves as the executive director of the Domestic Abuse Project.
-As an executive director, she has developed skills in finance, human resources, strategic planning and execution, program development and expansion, and fundraising strategies.
+Sarah serves as the Executive Director of the Domestic Abuse Project.
+As Executive Director, she has developed skills in finance, human resources, strategic planning and execution, program development and expansion, and fundraising strategies.

 Prior to coming to Second Harvest, Susan had a career in the private sector, with leadership roles in a number of different businesses in rural Minnesota.
 Susan has held a number of different volunteer leadership positions, including serving as a member of the Feeding America Strategic Plan Refresh National Task Force, the Itasca County Extension Committee (as vice-chair - a county appointment), the Centennial Rotary Club of Grand Rapids past president, the Grand Rapids Chamber of Commerce board of directors, and the Personnel Committee of Zion Lutheran Church.
 Susan is also a graduate of the Blandin Community Leadership Program.